Neurology - Botox treatment for Chronic Migraine

 • Have a diagnosis of chronic migraine

-• No analgesic or triptan overuse
+• Any analgesic or triptan overuse has been managed appropriately

 • A headache diary has been completed for at least one month before the start of Botox® treatment